csc-training/summerschool/mpi/docs/Communicators.md

 	- Task parallelism, using libraries, I/O,...
 - We introduced one way of creating new communicators via `MPI_Comm_split`
-	- Tasks assigned with a color, which can be `MPI_UNDEFINED` if the task is excluded in all resulting communicators
+	- Tasks assigned with a "color", which can be `MPI_UNDEFINED` if the task is excluded in all resulting communicators
 	- Other ways (via MPI groups) exist